 The court only has jurisdiction to deal with a divorce if at the date of the petition or application either party (1) is domiciled in Hong Kong, (2) has been habitually resident for the preceding three years, or (3) has a substantial connection to Hong Kong (section 3 of Cap 179).
 These concepts are helpfully explained in ZC v CN [2014] 5 HKLRD 43; [2014] HKCA 389.
+The court may have jurisdiction but decline to exercise it in favour of a foreign court that is clearly or distinctly more appropriate than Hong Kong, and in which the petitioner will not be deprived of a legitimate personal or juridical advantage (SPH v SA (2014) 17 HKCFAR 364; [2014] HKCFA 56 [51]).

 Domicile is governed by the Domicile Ordinance (Cap 596).
 All persons have a single domicile at any given time.
-Almost all persons born in Hong Kong who have not permanently relocated elsewhere will be domiciled in Hong Kong (sections 5 and 7).
-Expatriates acquire Hong Kong as their domicile if they are lawfully present here and intend to make their home here for an indefinite period (sections 5 and 6).
+Almost all persons born in Hong Kong who have not permanently relocated elsewhere will be domiciled in Hong Kong (sections $\underline{5}$ and $\underline{7}$).
+Expatriates acquire Hong Kong as their domicile if they are lawfully present here and intend to make their home here for an indefinite period (sections $\underline{5}$ and $\underline{6}$).